LIN3S/WPRouting/README.md

 * `slug`: In case you need to target a specific category, post type (archive or single), taxonomy or page you can use this parameter to add its slug or ID.
 * `template`: Can be used in pages to select a custom template.
 Internally it uses `get_page_template_slug()` to get the template the page requires.
-We use *template-selector* plugin to let the user select the template to be used.
+We use our [*template-selector*][9] plugin to let the user select the template to be used.

 To resolve the routes added above just include the following code in your theme's `index.php`: